AkshayAgarwal007/Jekyll-Mono/about.md

 I am Nsikak Thompson a Software Engineer who builds stuffs for Android.
 I believe Apps built in Nigeria can be more beautiful with the use of Material Design.
 A tech enthusiats, motivator and a preacher of Tech.
 From more indications i got more love for UI design which i got Started not long ago.
 I desire to be world class and i believe and recommend the approach of using best pratices.

-Have be working with Android for some years now.
+Have been working with Android for some years now.
 It have really been and awesome experience

 ## Education